-vii) The AFIS unit is not an air traffic control unit.
+vii) The AFIS unit is not an air traffic control unit except for the cases when relaying clearances from ATC units, AFIS personnel shall only pass information and warnings to the pilots.
 It is therefore the responsibility of pilots (flight crews) using the service provided by this unit to maintain proper separation in conformity with the rules of the air and other provisions.